betterscientificsoftware/bssw.io/Articles/Blog/2021-05-IntroToGPUProgramming.md

 As GPU-accelerated systems become increasingly common in the HPC world, the challenge for domain scientists is to update their computational codes to take full advantage of these new architectures.
-This blog post provides a high-level introduction to the main considerations for GPU programming, and is intended for the reader unfamiliar with the subject matter.
+This article provides a high-level introduction to the main considerations for GPU programming and is intended for readers unfamiliar with the subject matter.

 ### The “end” of Moore’s law
 Until the mid-2000s, the computing capability of microprocessors enjoyed an impressive growth